gep13-oss/live-streams/README.md

 During this live stream, there was a hard stop due to a network failure on my side.
 As a result, the stream is split into two videos.

 ### 24 - Friday 10th May 2019
-#### Updating some Cake Addins to use the latest version of Cake - Part 4
+#### Stream 24 - Updating some Cake Addins to use the latest version of Cake - Part 4

 [![Friday 10th May 2019 - Live Stream](https://img.youtube.com/vi/c5aJLqMb--M/0.jpg)](http://www.youtube.com/watch?v=c5aJLqMb--M "Friday 10th May 2019 - Live Stream")